xaoyaoo/PyWxDump/doc/README_EN.md

 ## 4. 其他

 [PyWxDump](https://github.com/xaoyaoo/PyWxDump) is a refactored python language version of [SharpWxDump](https://github.com/AdminTest0/SharpWxDump), with many new features added.

 * Project address: https://github.com/xaoyaoo/PyWxDump
 * Currently tested only under Windows, there may be issues under mac and Linux.
 * If you find any missing or incorrect information, bugs, or suggestions for improvement in the [version_list.json](https://github.com/xaoyaoo/PyWxDump/tree/master/pywxdump/version_list.json), please submit an issue on GitHub.
 * For common issues, please refer to [FAQ](https://github.com/xaoyaoo/PyWxDump/tree/master/doc/FAQ.md), and for the update log, please refer to [CHANGELOG](https://github.com/xaoyaoo/PyWxDump/tree/master/doc/CHANGELOG.md)
 * Web UI repository location [wxdump_web](https://github.com/xaoyaoo/wxdump_web )
-*If you are interested in the implementation principle of wxdump, please pay attention to the official account: 'Free Core', reply: 'Principle' to get the principle analysis.
+* If you are interested in the implementation principle of wxdump, please pay attention to the Official Accounts: `逍遥之芯`, reply: `原理` to get the principle analysis.
 * [:sparkling\_heart: Support Me]( https://github.com/xaoyaoo/xaoyaoo/blob/main/donate.md)

 ## 5. Star History